Skip to main content

 • These values represent an initial amount to be collected from your customers.
 These values do not correspond with the specified collectionDay and collectionFrequency values and are a once-off collection.

-• If provided, both of these values are required
+• If provided, both of these values are required.

 CollectionFrequency and CollectionDay